Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 10: Subsets.md

 findPermutations([1, 3, 5])
 ````

-- We know that there are a total of `N!` permutations of a set with `‘N’` numbers.
+- We know that there are a total of `N!` permutations of a set with `N` numbers.
 In the algorithm above, we are iterating through all of these permutations with the help of the two ‘for’ loops.
 In each iteration, we go through all the current permutations to insert a new number in them.
-To insert a number into a permutation of size ‘`N’` will take `O(N)`, which makes the overall time complexity of our algorithm `O(N*N!)`.
+To insert a number into a permutation of size ‘`N` will take `O(N)`, which makes the overall time complexity of our algorithm `O(N*N!)`.
 - All the additional space used by our algorithm is for the `result` list and the `queue` to store the intermediate permutations.
 If you see closely, at any time, we don’t have more than `N!` permutations between the result list and the queue.
 Therefore the overall space complexity to store `N!` permutations each containing `N` elements will be `O(N*N!)`.

 ### Recursive Solution